 Cafe Bruges - Even though burgers are an American favorite, this Belgian restaurant sure makes a tasty one.
 While the regular beef burger is delicious, try the lamb burger for something different.
 They also make delicious frites (fries) that come with homemade dipping sauces.

 CJ's American Pub & Grill - This casual Shippensburg hotspot features a variety of pub foods including a menu of burgers.
-Try the "Brunch Burger" complete with a fried egg, cheese, fried ham and CJ's special sauce.
+Try the "Surf & Turf Burger" with crab meat, provolone, and remoulade.

 Appalachian Brewing Company - It makes sense that a brewery would have great burgers to go with their beer.
 At ABC, they even recommend which beer to pair with each burger.
-For something different, try the "Thru Hiker Burger" with avocado, gouda and a honey ginger mayo with the turkey burger patty.
+For something different, try the "Yurt Burger" with Bourbon BBQ bacon, two fried onion rings, and Root Beer BBQ ranch.

 Hellenic Kouzina - For an untraditional burger experience, try the Greek-inspired turkey burger at this popular spot in Mechanicsburg.